liuzhouzerui/SCOPEseq2_imaging/scripts/GBM.md

 (1) 0000, 0001, 0002... as image number (lane) indicator; \
 (2) a list as the channel name for the cell measurement; \
 (3) .tif_Results.xls as file extension. \
+note: if the cell measurement is well based, then you need to manually filter out those empty wells in the `WellBeadCell.obc_cell` before sequencing linkage.

 ```
 cell_folder = project_folder + "image/cell/"